-Lighting throughout the vehicle is provided by fluorescent lights contained in the tops of the overhead lockers, and which also illuminate the inside of the lockers.
-Additional lighting is also provided by three individually switched fluorescent lamps mounted in the ceiling and luton area.
+Lighting throughout the vehicle is provided by fluorescent lights contained in the top of the overhead lockers (which also serve to illuminate the inside of the lockers), and three individually switched fluorescent lights in the Luton roof area.
+Additional lighting in the lounge area is provided by four spotlamps, individually switched, fitted to the underside of the overhead lockers.